 Discussion

 First experiments proved that the hydrogel preparation has significant impact on the viscosity.
 Curves presented in Figure 3a. confirm non-repeatability while Figure 3b. is showing repeatable data.
 One postulation of this phenomenon can be found in the work of Djabourov et al. that explains the transition from a coil-to helix structure of the molecular chain of the polymer during physical cross-linking.
 Here it is also stated that the particular configuration is a result of the contact area of the helices and that junctions are formed by hydrogel bonding at low temperatures (Djabourov, 1993).
 Additionally, Pezron et al. have proven that the process of cross-linking is reversible, with a certain hysteresis (Pezeron, 1990).
-Therefore, one can postulate that when the gelatin is left at cold temperature for a certain time, the structure by creating helices.
+Therefore, one can postulate that when the gelatin is left at cold temperature for a certain time, the structure stabilizes by creating helices.
 However, when temperatures are later elevated, while some junctions break, a significant portion of the of them remains undamaged.
 In the context of this study, the theory implies that when the material is prepared and stored at high temperature, the polymer chains exists in a non-equilibrium state, resulting in non-repeatable curves.

 Additionally, second type of rheological experiments consisted validating if the material flows.
 Figure 4 makes a parallel between data obtained in literature and the results of this study.
 The evidences in the curve suggest that the plots differ in some regions.
 For instance the Figure 4a. has a zone of gradual viscosity increase for shear rates within 0.1 s-1 to 1 s-1, whereas Figure 4b. maintains constant values within this range.
 Additionally, after shear rates superior to 1s-1 are applied, the curve confirms shear thinning behavior for both cases.
 Evidently, the viscosity values are not identical from one study to another; however, this can be assigned to the concentration of gelatin.
 Preliminary studies showed that the low concentration of the alginate does not have a significant impact on the mechanical properties.
 Therefore, initial interpretations of the curves pointed towards the shear-thinning behavior.